uwiger/edown/README.md

 Links to other EDown-generated docs
 ===================================
-There is a way to configure Edoc/Edown to get URLs right even when linking to other Edown-generated docs on Github.
+There is a way to configure Edoc/Edown to get URLs right even when linking to other Edown-generated docs on GitHub.

 First, you need to specify paths to the `edoc-info` files for each repository as part of `edoc_opts` in your rebar.config, e.g.